Bullying and its effect on mental health

 Some bullying spans several categories, for instance when a school or workplace bully is verbally or physically violent face-to-face, and follows the intimidation up online, by trolling a person on social media, or socially, by getting others to exclude them from their peer-group.

-The impact of bullying.
+The impact of bullying on mental health

 In the last 30 years there has been a substantial amount of research done on bullying, and the short and long-term effects it has on an individual.
 Being bullied can affect everything about a person: how they see themselves, their relationships, their societal and employment prospects, their earning potential, and their physical and emotional wellbeing.